dillonharless18/tracks/README.md

 It demonstrates every aspect necessary to create a mobile app using React Native and Expo

+It allows a user to log in, start tracking their location, go for a walk or run, stop recording, save their tracks, and view them on a map.

 # To Run

 Download repository